symm/vape/README.md

 ]
 ```

-then execute `vape http://your.domain` to run the tests
+The URI and status code are required, content check is optional

-## As a container
+## Run the app from a container (Recommended)

 No need to download binaries or compile the project, we publish a ready made image on [Docker Hub](https://hub.docker.com/r/symm/vape/)